devopness/devopness/docs/servers/add-gcp-server.md

 ---
-title: Create a GCP Server
+title: Add a GCP Server
-intro: You can use your Devopness account to provision a server on Google Cloud Platform using Google Compute Engine.
+intro: You can use your Devopness account to provision a server on Google Cloud Platform using Google Compute Engine and manage it through Devopness web application.
-Creating a server using Devopness, allows you to manage your server through our web application.
 links:
     overview:
     quickstart: